 SwapAnything: Enabling Arbitrary Object Swapping in Personalized Visual Editing

-1University of California, Santa Cruz, 2Adobe,
+1University of California, Santa Cruz, 2Adobe, *co-advising

 Figure 1.
 SwapAnything results on various personalized image swapping tasks.
 SwapAnything is adept at precise, arbitrary object replacement in a source image with a personalized reference, and achieves high-fidelity swapping results without influencing any context pixels.
 We demonstrate its general swapping effect in single-object, multi-object, partial-object, and cross-domain swapping tasks.